DataDog/integrations-core/openai/README.md

 ## Overview

+#### Description:

+Monitor, troubleshoot, and evaluate your LLM-powered applications, such as chatbots or data extraction tools, using [OpenAI][1].
+With LLM Observability, you can investigate the root cause of issues, monitor operational performance, and evaluate the quality, privacy, and safety of your LLM applications.

+[LLM Obs tracing view video][16]

 Get cost estimation, prompt and completion sampling, error tracking, performance metrics, and more out of [OpenAI][1] account-level, Python, Node.js, and PHP library requests using Datadog metrics, APM, and logs.

 ## Setup